 You may also like: Best Robert De Niro movies

 Though a critical mixed bag upon release, Paul Verhoeven’s “Basic Instinct” was considerably successful at the box office and has seen reappraisal in later years, particularly for its groundbreaking depiction of sexuality for its time.
 The film features an infamous scene in which Sharon Stone’s mysterious crime novelist Catherine Tramell uncrosses her legs.

 Richard Roundtree heads through a crowd of people gathered on the streets of New York City as the eponymous cop in this 1971 crime film.
 The theme won Best Original Song at the 44th Academy Awards, and the soundtrack album won the Grammy for Best Original Score Written for a Motion Picture.

 Private Detective John Shaft is caught between a Black crime mob, Black nationals, and the Italian mafia when he’s hired by a Harlem mobster whose daughter has been kidnapped.
 The film and its Grammy-winning soundtrack are often referenced in popular culture.
 “Shaft” was selected for preservation in the United States National Film Registry in 2000.

-A veiled Faye Dunaway smokes a cigarette in Roman Polanski’s acclaimed 1974 neo-noir, in which she plays the mysterious wife of a prominent civil engineer whose death is being investigated by Jack Nicholson’s private eye.
+A veiled Faye Dunaway appears here in Roman Polanski’s acclaimed 1974 neo-noir, in which she plays the mysterious wife of a prominent civil engineer whose death is being investigated by Jack Nicholson’s private eye.
 The film was nominated for 11 Oscars at the 47th Academy Awards, including Best Picture.